 Content Type: Gaming Guides

-While there are limitless possibilities to how you can design your divisions in Hearts of Iron IV, there are a limited amount of practical ones.
-Below, I’ll walk you through the most optimal division templates in the game, discussing their purpose and when to use them.
+With limitless possibilities to designing your divisions in Hearts of Iron IV, it is easy to be overwhelmed when you open the division designer.
+Luckily, I’m here to walk you through the most optimal division templates in the game, discussing their purpose and when to use them.

 If you aren’t familiar with the division designer, be sure to check out our guide on it to acclimate yourself with the interface.